 Chip Minemyer: Teachers make Black History Month promotion an 'in-depth' learning opportunity

 Feb.
-2—Teachers at Bishop McCort Catholic High School in Johnstown have turned The Tribune-Democrat's annual Black History Month promotion into a learning opportunity that stretches across various areas of education.
+4—Teachers at Bishop McCort Catholic High School in Johnstown have turned The Tribune-Democrat's annual Black History Month promotion into a learning opportunity that stretches across various areas of education.

 Laura Rice, the school's English Department chair, said Bishop McCort teachers plan "cross-curricular" lessons that include social studies or history plus English and creative writing so that students share their knowledge about important topics and also express the insights or reflective responses the process has inspired.